timofeysie/conchifolia/README.md

 Zero-sum bias -> Zero-sum thinking
 ```

 So, yeah, -1 is not on, and actor-observer bias is missing.
 Testing Courtesy bias shows it still re-directs (on the client side) to the Shy Tory Factor.
-Along with this list and the proper value for form function, these are the missing title from our old list when the feature was being developed:
+Along with this list and the proper value for form function, these are the missing titles from our old list when the feature was being developed:
 ```
 Form function attribution bias -> Form function attribution bias (page does not exist) Framing effect -> Framing effect (psychology)